Agdaagux Tribe of King Cove: Education

 There is one main school in King Cove which is run by the Aleutians East Borough School District.

 Aleutian internment camps

-Aleutian interment camps during World War II, also known as evacuations of the Aleutian people.
+Aleutian internment camps during World War II, also known as evacuations of the Aleutian people.
 To many Aleutians this event was seen as very humiliating due to having been stripped from their homes and put into camps where 1 in every 10 natives died in these camps due to terrible living conditions.

 In 1988 there were reparations of $12,000 given to the remaining internment camp survivors through the Aleutian and Pribilof Islands Restituition Act.

 More information can be found in a documentary called “Aleut Story” made in 2005 that tells about the Aleutian experience through internment camps/evacuation during World War II.